 23:45 hrs Departure for Jodhpur

 Inside the walls of the fort are a maze of courtyards and palaces that house the museum.
 It is a perfect opportunity to learn from your knowledgeable guides about the great wealth and belligerent lifestyles of the Rajput princes.
-See a splendid collection of artifacts like; miniatures, trinkets, weaponry, elephant howdahs that are worn in processions, wood-carvings, murals and mirror-work inside the palace complex; all reflections of the amazing abilities of the artisans of Jodhpur.
+See a splendid collection of artifacts; miniatures, trinkets, weaponry, elephant howdahs that are worn in processions, wood-carvings, murals and mirror-work inside the palace complex; all reflections of the amazing abilities of the artisans of Jodhpur.
 A visit to this fort brings you upfront and personal with the endless beauty of Rajasthan’s best kept and most impressive fort.

 07:00 hrs Arrival in Jodhpur